Chase-Labs/taskshed/README.md

 # Quick Start 🏁

-Here's a simple example of scheduling a job to run in 5 seconds.
+Here's a simple example of scheduling a task to run in 5 seconds.

 ```py
 from datetime import datetime, timedelta